Gathering Blue: Plot

-Kira begins to wonder if her mother's sudden death and the deaths of the two other orphans' parents were actually by the council's hand to acquire the young gifted children so that it could mould them into creating the future that it wants.
+Kira begins to wonder if the Council had also caused her mother's sudden death and the deaths of the two other orphans' parents in order to acquire the young, gifted children and mold them into creating the future that it wanted.

-Christopher cannot stay and is forced to return to his village.
+Unable to stay, Christopher is forced to return to his village.
 Kira, however, decides to stay in her own community to continue to embroider the Singer's robe and help improve her society.
 Matt is designated as the "eyes" that will help Christopher find his way back.
-It is implied that Thomas, Kira, and Jo, who are the new holders of the Gifts, have the opportunity to change the cycle of their society and to improve the conditions in which they live by using their gifts to influence the actions of their people vastly.
+It is implied that Thomas, Kira, and Jo, who are the new holders of the Gifts, have the opportunity to change the cycle of their society and to improve the conditions in which they live by using their gifts to immensely influence their peoples' actions.

-At the end of the book, Matt tells Kira that in the Village, all are important and married, which she would have to do without in her society in which the injured and the impaired are seen as worthless wastes of space.
+At the end of the book, Matt tells Kira that in the Village, all are important and married, which she would have to do without in her society.
 He continues to tell her about a boy from the Village who has blue eyes, is around her age, and is not injured in any way (alluding to Jonas from The Giver) in the hope that will entice her to come with them.
-Kira declines to go with them to the Village, but it is decided that she will follow once her work in her current task is eventually finished.
-In the meantime, Matt will travel back and forth between Kira and her father Christopher, being called their Messenger, relaying their messages.
+Kira declines to go with them but, instead, decides to follow once she finishes her current task.
+In the meantime, Matt—named the messenger — will travel back and forth between Kira and Christopher, relaying their messages.